ranocha/Julia_User_Group_Mainz/2025-02-06__Introduction_to_HOHQMesh/README.md

 include("cylinder_mesh.jl")
 ```

-The mesh will be then generated in the directory 'out' and will be automatically loaded in the `von_karman.jl` test case.
+The mesh will be then generated in the folder `out` and will be automatically loaded in the `von_karman.jl` test case.